SimiaCryptus/qqn-optimizer/paper/combined.md

 The geometric insights provided by counting function evaluations offer more meaningful algorithm characterization than hardware-dependent timing measurements.

 The quadratic interpolation principle demonstrates how geometric approaches can provide effective solutions to optimization problems.
-We hope this work encourages further exploration of geometric methods in optimization and establishes new standards for rigorous algorithm comparison through our tournament methodology.
+We hope this work encourages further exploration of geometric methods in optimization and establishes new standards for rigorous algorithm comparison through our benchmark reporting methodology.

 # Acknowledgments